grpc/proposal/A14-channelz.md

 gRPC needs a way to expose internal details about connections.
 This information can be used to debug or diagnose a live program which may be exhibiting undesirable network behavior.
-In Stubby, this need is fulfilled by the "rpcz" page, which exposes aggregated RPC stats as well as listing all incoming and outgoing connections.  gRPC would like to include and improve on this useful service.
+In Stubby, this need is fulfilled by the sub-pages of the /rpcz page, which exposes aggregated RPC stats as well as listing all incoming and outgoing connections.  gRPC would like to include and improve on this useful service.

 # Channelz Service